The ultimate Eyeshadow tutorial step by step for Hooded eyes!

 Don’t make the mistake of following precisely the same makeup steps as a beauty guru on youtube.

-Hooded eyes do not apply Eyeshadow as other eye shapes, neither do the same eyeliner technique.
+Hooded eyes do not apply Eyeshadow as other eye shapes, and should not do the same eyeliner technique.

 You need to follow specific tips to have a complete eye balance and create an illusion of big, fresh, and open eyes.